How a Title IX Attorney Protects Your Rights in an Assault, Harassment or Discrimination Defense

 Who We Represent

 Our firm helps handles Title IX cases across the nation.
-The experienced nationwide Title IX attorneys at NachtLaw, P.C. know how to protect your rights.
+The experienced nationwide Title IX attorneys at NachtLaw, P.C., know how to protect your rights.

-Navigating The Title IX Process in a College or University
+Navigating The Title IX Process In A College Or University

 University investigations under Title IX have changed in the past few years in response to pressure from the U.S. Department of Education.
-In August 2020, new Title IX Federal Regulations were issued and have led to changes in Title IX investigations and processes across the country.
+In August 2020, new Title IX Federal Regulations were issued and have led to changes in Title IX investigations and legal proceedings across the country.
 If you have been accused, you need help.
 Do not interview or take any steps without speaking to us.
 You need an experienced nationwide Title IX attorney to work with you and explain how the Investigation will go and how the Investigator thinks.
-You need a guide who will protect your rights and ensure you are receiving the protections afforded to you under the Federal Regulations.
+You need a guide who will protect your process rights and ensure you are receiving the protections afforded to you under the Federal Regulations.
 Title IX can be a complex area of the education law to navigate without the assistance of counsel.
-NachtLaw‘s experienced Title IX attorneys will guide you through the internal investigation process that colleges and universities use.
+NachtLaw‘s experienced Title IX attorneys will guide you through the internal investigation process for sexual misconduct that colleges and universities use.
 It is an enormous mistake to sit through an interview without being accompanied by counsel.
 Seemingly innocent statements and admissions by you, or denial by you of facts that the university can prove, can result in a university official finding you “responsible” for an act that you did not commit.

 Frequently Asked Questions